-I have all this black spray paint on hand because I plan on spraying my metal outdoor chairs and dining table because they are faded so I just used a little of that, it is matte, not shiny.
+I have all this black spray paint on hand because I plan on spraying my metal outdoor chairs and dining table.
+They are faded pretty badly.
+I just used a little of that spray paint in a matte finish.

 It took about three coats to cover every part of it in a solid color.
 Make sure you let it completely dry in between coats.